Reverie Mental Health Website Redesign

 With the insights gathered from our research, we moved onto defining the problems to target on Reverie’s website.

-🎯 Visual Design Enhancement: The existing design lacked engaging visual elements and was overly reliant on text.
-By incorporating ambient images and appropriate graphic elements, we aimed to create a more visually stimulating experience that resonated with Reverie's target audience.
+🎯 Enhancing Visual Design: Incorporating ambient images, colors, and appropriate graphic elements can create a more visually stimulating experience that resonates with Reverie's target audience.

 Communicating layout and content priority

 Our team presented low-fidelity wireframes to our stakeholders to show the intended layout and content priority, incorporating any feedback they had.
-By simplifying the large amounts of text and medical jargon present in the original website, we aimed to improve the parsing ability of users.
+By simplifying the large amounts of text and adding relevant eye-catching headers, we aimed to improve the parsing ability of users.
 Additionally, we wanted to utilize more image placement and balanced white space.

 Some of the revisions that I made to improve the visual design, information architecture, and credibility include: